mendix/docs/content/en/docs/howto/integration/share-data-sources/share-data-between-apps.md

 1. Open the [Catalog](https://catalog.mendix.com/#/home) home page.
 2. Find your service using the search pane.
 Remember to use the filter to ensure you can see **Sandbox** apps.
-3. Click the **Landscape** tab to see a visual representation of your apps (rounded squares), services (circles), and connections (lines).
+3. Click **Landscape View** to see a visual representation of your apps (rounded squares), services (circles), and connections (lines).
 The number of entity sets/datasets that have been exposed appears beneath the service.

     {{< figure src="/attachments/catalog/share-data/landscape-full-screen.png" class="no-border" >}}